Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Introduction

 \section{Introduction}

 Multimodal learning has emerged as a foundation in modern machine learning, showing recent breakthroughs in tasks involving vision, language, audio, action, and beyond \citep{radford2021clip,jia2021scaling,li2022blip,llava,elizalde2023clap,ahn2022can,driess2023palm,kim2024openvla}.
-The advent of large-scale pre-training has significantly expanded the scope of what such systems can achieve.
-However, this success relies on a simplifying assumption: that mappings across modalities are \textit{one-to-one}.
+The rise of large-scale pre-training has significantly expanded what these systems can achieve.
+However, this success relies on a fragile, simplifying assumption: that mappings across modalities are \textit{one-to-one}.
 Whether for contrastive pre-training or retrieval-based evaluation, each instance in one modality is assumed to correspond to exactly one correct counterpart in another, \eg, one image to one caption.
-However, this one-to-one alignment assumption is fundamentally misaligned with the nature of real-world multimodal data.
-In practice, the relationship between modalities is inherently many-to-many, \eg, an image can be described by multiple captions and vice versa, a property called \textbf{``multiplicity''}, the existence of multiple plausible correspondences between modalities.
+This one-to-one alignment assumption is fundamentally misaligned with the nature of real-world multimodal data.
+In practice, the relationship between modalities is inherently many-to-many, \eg, an image can be described by multiple captions and vice versa, a property we define as \textbf{``multiplicity''}, the existence of multiple plausible correspondences between modalities.

-This position paper argues that \textbf{multiplicity is an inevitable and inherent challenge in multimodal learning, and multimodal learning should be reframed around multiplicity.} Throughout the paper, it will be shown how multiplicity affects the entire multimodal learning pipeline, from data construction, training (\eg, contrastive pre-training), to retrieval-based evaluation.
-Multiplicity is not a simple noise or side-effect, but a fundamental characteristic of multi-modal learning.
+This position paper argues that \textbf{multiplicity is an inevitable and inherent challenge in multimodal learning, and multimodal learning should be reframed around multiplicity.} Throughout the paper, we will show how multiplicity affects the entire multimodal learning pipeline, from data construction, training (\eg, contrastive pre-training), to retrieval-based evaluation.
+Multiplicity is not a simple noise or side-effect, but a fundamental characteristic.